How to Get Upgrades on Everything

 The days of airline staff giving out free upgrades is long gone, and don't believe anyone who tells you otherwise.
 Upgrades go first to those who pay for them, and then to those who have elite status in the airline's frequent flier program.

 Nevertheless, there are a few exceptions.
-First, you can call the airline ahead of time and try to pay with a combination of cash and miles.
+First, you can call the airline ahead of time and try to pay with a combination of cash and miles (but that's rarely a good deal).
 Another way to get upgraded is to use an upgrade certificate.
 These are offered to elite fliers, and sometimes to holders of the airline's co-branded credit card.
-In fact, these certificates often make it out to the secondary market's such as Ebay.
-To be sure, airline programs forbid the sale of these certificates, yet there are no laws against the practice and it happens everyday.
 Finally, gate agents can upgrade you at their discretion if there has been so-called "irregular operations."
 So if you had a flight cancelled, or were bumped from your scheduled flight, be sure to politely ask for an upgrade when you are being rebooked.

 In practice, I've held mid-tier status with American Airlines for several years, and after the changes to their elite program, I'm rarely getting upgraded.
 I would say before the changes, I received about 50% of my upgrade requests, which was pretty good.
 The real story is that airlines have been more aggressive in their pricing of first class seats, and more seats are being sold, rather than given out for free as upgrades to elites.